 Hotel Charmante Bergen

-Velvet drapes, crystal chandeliers, provocative art on the walls, dim corridors that feel like a Parisian speakeasy.
+Velvet drapes, crystal chandeliers, provocative art on the walls, dim corridors that smell faintly of perfume.
 Hotel Charmante doesn't do Scandinavian minimalism.
 It does Belle Époque maximalism, and it commits fully.
-Walk in and you're somewhere between a 1920s French salon and a slightly theatrical cocktail lounge.
-You'll either love it or find it exhausting.
+Walk in and you're somewhere between a 1920s French salon and a theatrical cocktail lounge.
+There's a "press for champagne" button at reception.
+They mean it.
+You'll either love this place or find it exhausting.

 Star rating